devnetmex/cml/README.md

 # Cisco CML Notes

+# Upload  reference platforms ISO Refplat to CML

+1.- Download the refplat-20250616-fcs-iso.zip
+2.- in VMware CML virtual machine settings go to cd/dvd and brose the refplat-20250616-fcs.iso 2.- select connect and connect at power on
+3.- Go to CML cockpit
+2.- in CML2 secction find copy refplat iso
+3.- click on refplat iso booton

 # Upload Images to cml with scp

 - Location to upload qcow2 images in cisco CML